Pak-China Gandhara Exhibition Commences In Shenzhen, China - UrduPoint

 The exhibition themed Gandhara Heritage Along the Silk Road, jointly organized by the Shenzhen Museum, the Department of Archaeology and Museums of Pakistan and the Palace Museum, will be open to the public until March 24, 2024.

-A total of 203 cultural relics, including 173 artefacts from seven museums in Pakistan and 30 artifacts from the Palace Museum, are showcased at the exhibition, China Economic Net (CEN) reported.
+A total of 203 cultural relics, including 173 artifacts from seven museums in Pakistan and 30 artifacts from the Palace Museum, are showcased at the exhibition, China Economic Net (CEN) reported.

-The artefacts from Pakistan primarily stem from archaeological excavations, consisting of Buddhist sculptures, architectural components of Gandhara stonework and various gold and silver objects, fully demonstrating the diversity of Gandhara art style.
+The artifacts from Pakistan primarily stem from archaeological excavations, consisting of Buddhist sculptures, architectural components of Gandhara stonework and various gold and silver objects, fully demonstrating the diversity of Gandhara art style.

 The Buddhist sculptures from the Palace Museum were mainly sourced from the ancient Gandhara region and made their way into Tibetan palaces through the ancient Silk Road, highlighting the long history of cultural and artistic exchange between China and Pakistan.

-The exhibition employs three different colour schemes for three thematic units, highlighting the developmental journey of Gandhara art from its inception and prosperity to decline.
+The exhibition employs three different color schemes for three thematic units, highlighting the developmental journey of Gandhara art from its inception and prosperity to decline.

-The aim of the exhibition is to present the artistic charm of Gandhara culture and its profound influence on China and East Asia.
+The exhibition aims to present the artistic charm of Gandhara culture and its profound influence on China and East Asia.
 In the initial two days since its opening, the exhibition witnessed a vibrant atmosphere as local citizens showed genuine curiosity and appreciation for the richness of Gandhara culture.

-A Chinese visitor shared his thoughts on the significance of the exhibition in strengthening Pak-China relations, stating, "The intricate stone carvings and breathtaking gold and silver artefacts on display each have a unique story to tell.

 APP/asg